 Playing at the Lagunitas stage, Dustbowl mixed horns and fiddle with solid rock, for a soulful cover of The Band’s “The Weight.”

-BottleRock is as celebrated for food and drink as it is for music, with cuisine ranged from Asian to vegetarian and everything in between, including such festival mainstays as sausage and baby back ribs.
+BottleRock is as celebrated for food and drink as it is for music, with cuisine ranging from Asian to vegetarian and everything in between, including such festival mainstays as sausage and baby back ribs.

 “This is the first of 10 courses,” one woman said as she sat down at a picnic table with a basket of garlic fries.
 Then she added with a sigh: “And here comes the rain.”

-There were a lot families at BottleRock this year.
+There were a lot of families at BottleRock this year.
 Kids in slickers and rain jackets played Nerf football on the lawn.